JeralSandeeptha/Angular-Notes/README.md

 ## Data Binding

 Angular Data Binding is 2 types.
+- One way data binding
+- Two way data binding

 ### One way data binding

 1. Interpolation
-With this we can bind
+- With this we can use these as variables
 ```html
 <h1>My name is {{ name }} </h1>
 ```